This Call to Action was updated by women leaders from Asia, Africa, and Latin America during a workshop in Bogota, Colombia, on August 30–31, 2022.

 Governments worldwide have also committed funding to ensuring gender equality in CoP26.
 Canada has committed to targeting 80% of its US$3.9 billion (CA$5.3 billion) climate investments over the next five years towards gender equality outcomes; the UK is working on setting out how US$193 million (£165 million) in funding will address the dual challenges of gender inequality and climate change; and the USA will invest at least US$14 million of the Gender Equity and Equality Action Fund towards gender-responsive climate programming.
 It is imperative that this climate finance fully reaches the Indigenous, Afro-descendent, and local community women and girls who are on the frontlines and playing a key role in protecting and restoring our territories.

-At the United Nations 66th Commission on the Status of Women (CSW66), integrating gender perspectives into climate change and environmental and disaster risk reduction policies and programs take center stage.
-Climate finance must not remain blind to the invaluable contributions that Indigenous, Afro-descendant, and local community women make toward mitigating climate change, preserving traditional knowledge, strengthening gender justice, and supporting human and tenure rights movements.
-In turn, this financing must also strive to prevent and mitigate the adverse impacts of climate initiatives on the lives of women and their communities.
+At the United Nations’ 66th Commission on the Status of Women (CSW66), integrating gender perspectives into climate change and environmental and disaster risk reduction policies and programs took center stage.
+Reiterating the Agreed Conclusions at CSW66, specifically in line with sections 23 and 24, climate finance must not render invisible the invaluable roles that Indigenous, Afro-descendant, and local community women and girls play, particularly their contributions to climate action, preserving traditional knowledge and livelihoods, strengthening gender justice, and supporting human and tenure rights movements.

-To forge women’s empowerment worldwide, governments and donors must take action for gender equality and gender justice to #BreakTheBias and urgently make funding available and accessible to Indigenous, Afro-descendant, and local community women’s organizations in countries in the Global South who have been historically under-supported and under-funded.
+To advance women’s empowerment worldwide, governments and donors must take action for gender equality and gender justice to urgently provide direct funding to the Indigenous, Afro-descendant, and local community women’s groups, organizations, associations, and collectives in the global South who have been historically under-supported and under-funded.